deepnetworkgmbh/joseki/src/scanners/az-sk/TECH_DESIGN.md

 - invoke az-sk with provided configuration;
 - upload results to a **Blob Storage** service.

-**NOTE:** az-sk requires Windows OS, therefore the scanner also could run only on Windows.
+**NOTE:** az-sk in most cases is used on Windows OS, because of dependency on PowerShell.
+However there is [AzSK on PowerShell Core](https://azsk.azurewebsites.net/08-Miscellaneous-Features/Readme.html#try-azsk-on-powershell-core), which should unlock Linux capabilities. (**TODO:** ensure, it's possible to run it in linux container)

 Please, refer to generic `scanners` [README](/src/scanners/README.md) for common scanners requirements.